roelwillems/roelwillems.github.io/about.md

 I work at Albert Heijn Online (part of Ahold Delhaize) leading the analytics, data science and experimentation team.

-For analytics, data science and Experimentation focused content please visit [Eliminateguess.work](https://eliminateguess.work).
+For analytics, data science and Experimentation focused content please visit [Eliminateguess.work](https://eliminateguess.work). (moving the content is work in progress)

 You can find my photography at [maintainingfocus.com](https://maintainingfocus.com).